Things to do in Budapest

-Put a little color into your wardrobe, or the wardrobe of a friend, by bringing a traditional Hungarian shirt back from Budapest.
+Put a little colour into your wardrobe, or the wardrobe of a friend, by bringing a traditional Hungarian shirt back from Budapest.
 Although no longer worn every day, Hungarians still enjoy donning their more traditional garb for folk dancing events or national celebrations.
-Folk costumes from Hungary are very colorful and have beautiful designs embroidered on them.
-Women’s clothing tends to consist of flared skirts with petticoats, and blouses with puffed sleeves.
+Folk costumes from Hungary are very colourful and have beautiful designs embroidered on them.
+Women’s clothing tends to consist of flared skirts with petticoats and blouses with puffed sleeves.
 Men’s costumes tend to be long sleeved and complimented with a vest or a sash.
 Boots and embroidered shoes are also a staple of their traditional dress.
-Folk shirts are usually white and hand embroidered with colorful designs.
+Folk shirts are usually white and hand embroidered with colourful designs.
 Sometimes ribbons are used to decorate the collar or cuffs.
 Vaci utca is home to a host of shops that sell these wonderful souvenirs.
 Particularly recommended is Folkart Centrum at 58.
 Vaci utca.
 Located near the old town hall, their selection is vast and the look and feel of the shop are charming.
 Folkart Centrum is open every day of the week from 10:00 am-7:00 pm.

 12. Tokaji Wine

-Every year on Queen Victoria’s birthday, Emperor Franz Josef would send her one bottle of Tokaji Wine for everymonth she had been alive (a grand total of 972 bottles on her 81st birthday!).
+Every year on Queen Victoria’s birthday, Emperor Franz Josef would send her one bottle of Tokaji Wine for every month she had been alive (a grand total of 972 bottles on her 81st birthday!).
 During your trip to Budapest, we recommend that you follow the Emperor’s example and purchase some Tokaji for your friends and family at home.
 Mentioned in the Hungarian national anthem, this wine has been a Hungarian treasure for centuries.
 Produced only in North Eastern Hungary, Tokaji wine comes in a variety of different tastes including dry, Szamorodni, Aszu, Eszencia, Fordiatas and Maslas.
-Its light color and fantastic taste, coupled with the slender, elegant bottles it comes in, make Tokaji a beautiful and delicious gift.
+Its light colour and fantastic taste, coupled with the slender, elegant bottles it comes in, make Tokaji a beautiful and delicious gift.
 Wine in Budapest is very cheap and prices for Tokaji range from $7-$25.
 Tokaji is easily purchased at the Bacchus Borkereskedes liquor store located at 23 Vaci Utca.
 Right in the heart of the biggest shopping street in Budapest, the store is large, reasonably priced and the very friendly employees speak some English.
 It is open every day of the week from 10:00am-8:00pm.